Autonomousse/UCSD_NRD_2017/README.md

 ## Data Sources

 Nationwide readmissions databases (NRD) - years 2013 (model development) and 2017 (external validation).
 NRD is an all-payer database of hospital inpatient stays which longitudinally captures more than 85% of inpatient discharges from more than 20 state inpatient databases.
-The NRD is part of a family of databases developed for the Healthcare Cost and Utilization Project (HCUP) designed to help researchers and policy makers analyzze national readmissions rates for all pateints.
+The NRD is part of a family of databases developed for the Healthcare Cost and Utilization Project (HCUP) designed to help researchers and policy makers analyze national readmission rates for all patients.

 ## Models

 A decision tree is a machine learning model based on binary trees.
-A decision tree learns the relationship between data in a training set, represented as features(X) and target values(Y), by examining and transforming training data into a binary tree of interior nodes and leaf nodes.
+A decision tree learns the relationship between data in a training set, represented as features (X) and target values (Y), by examining and transforming training data into a binary tree of interior nodes and leaf nodes.

 Each leaf node in the decision tree is responsible for making a specific prediction.
 For classification trees, the prediction is a target category, such as cancer or not-cancer.
 A decision tree carves up the feature space into groups of observations that share similar target values and each leaf represents one of these groups.